anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **Using Hosts of a Host Profile type**

-As we have seen a flavor series is supported by configuring hosts in accordance with the flavor series specifications.
+As we have seen Profile Extensions are supported by configuring hosts in accordance with the Profile Extensions specifications.
 For example, an instance of flavor type B1 can be hosted on a compute node that is configured as an hp-B1-a or hp-B1-b host profile.
 All compute nodes configured with hp-B1-a or hp-B1-b host profile are made part of a host aggregate, say, ha-B1 and thus during VM instantiation of B1 flavor hosts from the ha-B1 host aggregate will be selected.

 <a name="4.2.3"></a>